edia-toolbox/edia_rcas/Assets/com.edia.rcas/Samples~/ControllerExecuter/Readme.md

 - Camera Capture streaming -> prefab: `[ CameraCaptureStreamer ]`

 It executes the experiment and and expects network events from the `Controller` side, which get converted via the RCAS HMD interface.
 On the other hand it sends a converted rendertexture from a dedicated streaming camera as bytes towards the `controller`.
-:warning: AT the moment, turning on video streaming (can be de-/activated from the `controller` side) is pretty resource intensive and will most likely cause loss of performance (e.g., frame drops).
+:warning: At the moment, turning on video streaming (can be de-/activated from the `controller` side) is pretty resource intensive and will most likely cause loss of performance (e.g., frame drops).